-With the current situation we have only been able to compete at one event this year, which was the 2020 World Championships in Geelong, Australia.
+With the pandemic sweeping the globe we were only able to compete at one event in 2020, which was the 2020 World Championships in Geelong, Australia.
 We had our best Worlds result yet finishing 18th.
 Although pleased with our result we believe that our 5th place finish in the final race better illustrates our potential and the hard work we have put in over the past few months.
 We know we are within striking distance of the fleet leaders and this result confirms our ongoing success and gives us motivation to push harder!

 Join Our Team - The Journey has been Incredible!